Analysis | 19 aides, allies and even family members who have spoken against Trump

 Position: Member of the Pentagon’s Defense Science Board

-What he said: Resigned over Trump’s photo op at a church after officials cleared Lafayette Square of racial-justice protesters.
+What he said: He resigned over Trump’s photo op at a church after officials cleared Lafayette Square of racial-justice protesters.
 Miller said: “President Trump’s actions Monday night violated his oath to ‘take care that the laws be faithfully executed,’ as well as the First Amendment ‘right of the people peaceably to assemble.’ ”

 Why it’s significant: Miller is not a Trump loyalist, but his resignation was an early inflection point in the controversy over what happened in Lafayette Square.